pbearne/wp-author-avatars/readme.txt

 == Changelog ==

+= 1.8.8 =
+set the page count to strat at 1 not 0

 = 1.8.7 =
 replaced parent::WP_Widget()  with parent::__construct to remove php 4 constructors
 remove extract( $args, EXTR_SKIP and replaced with direct extracts